-or a glimpse of what teenagers are into these days, all you have to do is visit Abbot Kinney Boulevard in the Venice neighborhood of Los Angeles.
+what teenagers are into these days, all you have to do is visit Abbot Kinney Boulevard in the Venice neighborhood of Los Angeles.
 On weekend nights, the half-mile shopping drag is packed with style-conscious kids who traipse past coffee shops, ice cream parlors and boutiques, often while taking selfies.

-Yet one of the most popular destinations for these teenagers is a white, single-story building with big pink letters on the roof that spell "Vnyl."
-The store sells vinyl records, and the kids who gather there are often in awe.
+Yet one of the most popular destinations for these teenagers is a white, singlestory building with big pink letters on the roof that spell "Vnyl."

+The store sells vinyl records, and the kids who gather

 "I'd say half of the teens who hang out in my store have never seen a record player before," said Nick Alt, the founder of Vnyl.
-"They will walk up to the turntable, and they have no concept where to put the needle."
-But once they figure out that the needle goes into the outermost groove, those smartphone-toting teenagers are hooked.